MLM2/ai-model-lifecycle-demo/README.md

 - `model/`: Saved trained models
 - `model_card.md`: Documentation describing the model's purpose, risks, and governance attributes

+## Notebooks

+This project includes end-to-end demonstration notebooks for designing, developing, and governing AI models responsibly:

+- `01_data_preprocessing.ipynb`: Clean and prepare the UCI Adult Income dataset.
+- `02_model_training.ipynb`: Train a Random Forest classifier to predict income levels.
+- `03_fairness_evaluation_fairlearn.ipynb`: Use Fairlearn to assess and report disparities by gender.
+- `04_explainability_shap.ipynb`: Visualize feature influence using SHAP (SHapley values) for explainable AI.

+Each notebook reflects key stages of the AI lifecycle, with an emphasis on fairness, transparency, and alignment with the [NIST AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework) and ODNI Responsible AI objectives.

 ## Tools

 - scikit-learn